- INSIDE ATHLETICS

 The Loyola men's lacrosse team took on the US National Team Sunday, Jan.
 27 at ESPN's Wide World of Sports at Disney

-The 2013 campaign will be Matt Dwan's 10th season overall as an assistant coach with the Loyola men's lacrosse program.
-For the past seven seasons as the Greyhounds' defensive coordinator, Dwan has helped the Greyhounds become one of the most formidable defenses in the nation.
+The 2014 campaign will be Matt Dwan's 11th season overall as an assistant coach with the Loyola men's lacrosse program.
+For the past eight seasons as the Greyhounds' defensive coordinator, Dwan has helped the Greyhounds become one of the most formidable defenses in the nation.

-In addition to his work with the program's on-field coaching, Dwan organizes all team travel, equipment needs, NCAA compliance and spearheads the Greyhounds' recruiting efforts.
-He has also been the co-director of the Greyhound Lacrosse Summer Camp, and Dwan works closely with two of the program's primary sponsors, Brine and Under Armour.
+Dwan has also been the co-director of the Greyhound Lacrosse Summer Camp, and Dwan works closely with two of the program's primary sponsors, Brine and Under Armour.

 A 1995 graduate of Loyola, Dwan has shaped the Greyhounds' defense into one of the premier units in the nation, and his work with Loyola's rope unit has also led to a stellar transition game and play from the defensive midfield.

 During Loyola's run to the 2012 NCAA Championship, the Greyhounds first, Dwan's defense finished fifth in the nation, allowing just 7.51 goals per game.
 He directed a pair of goalkeepers who had never started a collegiate game and close defense that was lost an All-ECAC performer to graduation.

 The Greyhounds not only allowed a shot percentage of just .241 during the year, but they caused 127 turnovers and forced a total of 304 miscues by opponents.